gorman-ap/homelab-setup/README.md

 ---

 ##  Future Plans
+- **Replace all existing patch cables with Cat 6 cables** to improve network speed and reliability
+- **Upgrade SFF system to 32GB RAM** by replacing existing memory with two 16GB sticks
+- **Replace Raspberry Pi 4 (Pi-hole) with a Raspberry Pi 5 (8GB model)** for improved performance
 - **Implement a Network Time Protocol (NTP) server** for synchronized time across all devices
 - **Deploy a custom firewall** for advanced network security
 - **Enhance monitoring** with alerting and automated responses